 Karma Ritual: The Seeker enters into a meditative state, playing out a ritualized conflict in their mind.
 Each combatant represents a side to an unresolved argument, such as two conflicting philosophies, and competing fighting styles.
 Each strike and parry is a metaphor for the intellectual arguments and ghosts of the attacks materialize around the adept as the ritual wears on.
 After 30 minutes, each side acknowledges the merits of the other, bows, and disappears, leaving the conflict unresolved.

 Artisan Skills: Robe Embroidery, Tattooing

-Half-Magic: Monks use Half-Magic for knowledge of philosophy and the works of renown sages and scholars.
+Half-Magic: Seekers use Half-Magic for knowledge of philosophy and the works of renown sages and scholars.
 They have passing familiarity with their works, but know who to seek out as an expert on a topic.
-Monks are also experts on unarmed fighting techniques and which prominent unarmed combatants shaped someone’s fighting style.
-They can also read the tattoos of anyone possessing the Wholeness of Body talent, allowing them to glean understanding about that character.
+Seekers are also experts on unarmed fighting techniques and which prominent unarmed combatants shaped someone’s fighting style.
+They can also read the tattoos of anyone possessing the Protection of Truth talent, allowing them to glean understanding about that character.

 Novice Talent Options: Acrobatic Defense, Anticipate Blow, Book Memory, Great Leap, Item History, Maneuver, Read and Write Language, Speak Language, Sprint, Tiger Spring